 - las: Used to change the Y-axis values direction

-# R Histogram Example - Changing Axis Names airquality hist(airquality$Temp, main = "Temperature Histogram", xlab = "Temperature", ylab = "Temperature Frequency", las = 1 )
+# Changing Axis Names airquality hist(airquality$Temp, main = "Example", xlab = "Temperature", ylab = "Temperature Frequency", las = 1 )

 Change Colors of a Histogram in R

-In this example, we change the Histogram color using the col argument
+In this example, we change the color using the col argument

-- col: Please specify the color you want to use for your Histogram.
+- col: Please specify the color you want to use for your Hist graph.
 Type colors() in your console to get the list of colors available in R programming

 From the above code snippet, you can observe that we used two colors for the col argument.
-It means those two colors repeated until the end of bars.
+It means those two colors are repeated until the end of the bars.

-In this example, we remove the X-Axis, Y-Axis, and how to assign labels to each bar in the histogram using axes, ann, and labels argument.
+In this example, we remove the X-Axis, Y-Axis, and how to assign labels to each bar in the R studio histogram using axes, ann, and labels argument.

 - axes: It is a Boolean argument.
 If it is TRUE, the axis is drawn.

 - labels: It is a Boolean argument.
-If it is TRUE, Histogram returns the value on top of each bar.
+If it is TRUE, it returns the value on top of each bar.

 - ann: It is a Boolean argument.
-If it is FALSE, Histogram removes the annotations from the plot area, which includes the Histogram name, Axis Names.
+If it is FALSE, remove the annotations from the plot area, which includes the name Axis Names.

-Let us change the default axis values, and also changing the bar density using density argument of R histogram
+Let us change the default axis values and bar density using the density argument.
+They. are density, xlim, and ylim.

 - xlim: This argument can help you to specify the limits for the X-Axis